-March 2 by Elliott Yama
+March 2 by Conga

 Evidence of digital transformation is all around us.
 Blockbuster, the movie rental chain, which was on Main Street in cities all across the country, filed for bankruptcy protection in 2010.
 It failed because of competition from a web-based, delivery service called Netflix.
 Uber, the ride hailing service that burst into our lives in 2009 is massively upending the traditional taxi and car-service business models.
 And, hotel chains around the globe are feeling the vacancies resulting from Airbnb, the online hospitality marketplace, as consumers rent rooms from ordinary people with a spare room or an unused ski chalet.